tsukipond8531/li-foodie/README.md

 ### Api Server : <a href='https://www.heroku.com/platform' target='_blank'>heroku</a>

 ## Limitations<a id='Limitations'></a>
-It is hard to say but this project is totally crashed on Firefox browser but perfectly working on Chrome, Edge and Safari.
-I have no idea why.
+It is hard to say but sometimes this project is totally crashed on Firefox browser but there is no issue on browser like Chrome, Edge and Safari etc. I have no idea why.
 Its show some wired error on console, has no solution on web too.
 If you are a react pro and willing to fix my project, you are welcome.
 Any type of help will be appreciated from bottom of my heart.